Therapeutic Treatment Options for COVID-19 Patients

 Monoclonal Antibody Treatment

-New COVID-19 treatments are available that may help reduce the risk of hospitalization and serious complications for eligible high-risk people who test positive for COVID-19.
-Called monoclonal antibody treatments, the treatments are most beneficial when given soon after an individual tests positive for COVID.
+COVID-19 treatments are available that may help reduce the risk of hospitalization and serious complications for eligible high-risk people who test positive for COVID-19.
+Called monoclonal antibody treatments, the treatments are most beneficial when given as soon as possible after an individual tests positive for COVID.

 Monoclonal antibody treatments are available through the U.S. Food and Drug Administration (FDA) Emergency Use Authorization (EUA) for non-hospitalized COVID-19 positive people.